 We also have a summary page on Heart Disease if you find this page contains more detail than you need.
 It will give you background information but in a condensed format.

 This page has actual pictures of the heart and the organs of the chest.
 Most people will not be bothered by their graphic nature, and will actually find them fascinating.
 The mechanisms of heart failure in the dog and cat are very similar to humanoids.
 The explanation of congestive heart failure applies directly to people in many cases.
 The main drugs used to treat heart failure are almost identical in people and animals.

 Heart disease and its diagnosis is complicated stuff.
 We commonly call in our cardiologist Dr. Fred Brewer, to assist in many cases.
 He specializes only in cardiology, and has extensive knowledge that he is willing to share.

 Here is Dr. Brewer explaining heart sounds to one of our externs

-We work on a wide variety of species that get heart disease in addition to dogs and cats.
-This guinea pig has heart failure.
+We work on a wide variety of species that get heart disease in addition to dogs and cats

 This is the heart of a 50 pound dog.
 It is about the size of your fist.
 You can easily see some of the coronary arteries that supply blood to the heart muscle in the same manner that the heart supplies blood to the rest of the body.

-The pericardium has been removed for better visualization
+The pericardium, the outer layer of tissue surrounding the heart, has been removed for better visualization

-This is a ferret heart, obviously much smaller.
-You can see the pericardium, the layer over the heart as it is pulled away.
+This smaller heart is from a ferret.
+Now you can see the pericardium, the layer over the heart as it is pulled away.